 LIFE Multi Peat

-Currently, the Valley of the Grote Beek is a rather unknown and ‘forgotten’ area.
+At the start of our project, the Valley of the Grote Beek was a rather unknown and ‘forgotten’ area.
 Nature there is scattered in small plots and is often strongly influenced by its surroundings.
-During World War II, parts of this area were heavily bombed and thus bomb pits are still present in the landscape.
-After the war, this wet area spontaneously developed into alder swam forests.
-In the future, we aim for a large, contiguous, natural valley area to develop here, where peat can play an active role again in climate change mitigation by storing carbon instead of emitting it, but also buffering water from floods and droughts.
+During World War II, parts of the area were heavily bombed, leaving bomb pits that are still present in the landscape.
+After the war, parts of this wet area spontaneously developed into alder swamp forests, while other parts of the valley were drained for agriculture or housing.
+For example, the village of Beverlo is built in the middle of the historical peatland.
+In the future, we aim to develop a large, contiguous natural valley area where peat can play an active role in climate change mitigation by storing carbon instead of emitting it, as well as buffering water from floods and droughts, while also developing as a hotspot for biodiversity and harbouring rare, protected peatland specialist species again.

-In the context of climate adaptive nature restoration, it is important to look further than only at the plots with most potential.
-Here, a complete restoration of the ecosystem is necessary.
-So, we restore the abiotic factors of large parts of the valley to enable it to provide various ecosystem services again.
-More exactly, we will restore the valley hydrologically here.
-To do so, canals and streams will be closed, relevelled or dammed to ensure that the water in the core area stays between 10 and 20 centimetres below surface level.
-Putting this hydrological restoration into practice requires good knowledge of the hydrological system in the stream valley.
-For this purpose, an ecohydrological study is being done.
+In the context of climate-adaptive nature restoration, it is important to look beyond the remnants with the most potential.
+For this area, a complete restoration of the ecosystem is necessary.
+So, we will restore the abiotic factors of large parts of the valley to enable it to provide various ecosystem services again.
+More specifically, we will restore the valley hydrologically.
+To do so, ditches, canals and streams will be closed, relevelled or dammed to ensure that the water in the core area stays between 10 and 20 centimetres below surface level.
+Putting this hydrological restoration into practice requires a thorough understanding of the hydrological system in the stream valley.
+For this purpose, an ecohydrological study has been conducted.

-Within the valley we aim to restore two peatland habitats: Alder swamp forest and Transition mires.
-Alder swamp forest is a type of forested peatland, characterised by long-term stagnant surface water or by strong seepage resulting a rich undergrowth of Sedges, Marsh Marigold, … Transitional mires have active peat formation.
-They are always under the influence of water (both precipitation and surface or groundwater).
-Transitional mires are actually a transition between fens and bogs or land or water communities.
-They are characterized by a complex water regime and are sensitive to disturbance.
-Some characteristic species for this habitat type are: Peat Mosses, small Sedges, Beaksedges, Buckbean, Water Arum, Cottongrasses, Marsh Cinquefoil, …
+Within the valley, we aim to restore two peatland habitats: Alder swamp forest and transition mires.
+Alder swamp forest is a type of forested peatland characterised by long-term stagnant surface water resulting from strong seepage, characterised by a rich undergrowth of sedges and marsh marigolds.
+Near natural Transition mires have active peat formation.
+They are always under the influence of water, whether from precipitation, surface water or groundwater.
+Transition mires are actually a transition between fens and bogs or land or water communities.
+They are characterisedby a complex, yet very stable water regime, with water levels maintained at the soil surface, and are sensitive to disturbance.
+Some characteristic species for this habitat type are: peat mosses, small sedges, beak sedges, buckbean, water arum, cottongrasses and marsh cinquefoil.

-If you want to know more on the LIFE Multi Peat project in Belgium, please visit the Natuurpunt project page (mainly in Dutch).
+If you want to know more on the LIFE Multi Peat project in Belgium, please visit the Natuurpunt project page (but be aware that it is mainly in Dutch).

 ©CyrMestdagh